Jurickson Profar Player Props: Rockies vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 7.6 K/9, the fourth-worst in MLB.
+- The Guardians pitching staff is 27th in the league with a collective 7.6 strikeouts per nine innings.

-- The Guardians have the 12th-ranked team ERA among all league pitching staffs (3.97).
+- The Guardians have the 12th-ranked team ERA across all league pitching staffs (4.06).

-- The Guardians give up the eighth-fewest home runs in baseball (21 total, one per game).
+- The Guardians allow the ninth-fewest home runs in baseball (22 total, one per game).

-- Quantrill makes the start for the Guardians, his fifth of the season.
-He is 1-1 with a 4.15 ERA and 13 strikeouts in 21 2/3 innings pitched.
+- Battenfield (0-1) gets the starting nod for the Guardians, his third of the season.

-- His most recent time out was on Wednesday against the Detroit Tigers, when the right-hander went six scoreless innings while giving up four hits.
+- In his most recent appearance -- in relief on Monday -- the right-hander tossed 2/3 innings against the Colorado Rockies while surrendering hits.

-- The 28-year-old has an ERA of 4.15, with 5.4 strikeouts per nine innings, in four games this season.
-Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.